James Bond (Daniel Craig): Character's life prior to the films

-Bond conducted his year of Sea Service with high recommendations from his Chief Petty Officers and Warrant Officers.
-He applied for and was uniformly recommended for work in Naval Intelligence.
-Bond served as an intelligence officer on HMS Exeter both before and during Operation Granby, and later was able to transfer to submarine service, serving aboard HMS Turbulent.
-After serving in the Royal Navy, Bond served in SBS and 030 Special Forces Unit, seeing covert service in Iraq, Somalia, Iran, Libya, and active service in Bosnia.
-Upon completion of his duties in Bosnia, where Bond was credited with saving the lives of nearly 100 men from a Serbian militia in one village.
-Bond was recruited by the RNR Defence Intelligence Group and awarded the rank of Commander.
-Bond's work provided vital intelligence during key moments with Libya, Iraq, Iran, Afghanistan, Cyprus, Indonesia, China and North Korea.
+After conducting a year of general sea service, Bond served as an intelligence officer aboard during Operation Granby.
+He subsequently transferred to the SBS, during which he was attached to 030 Special Forces Unit, seeing covert service in Iraq, Somalia, Iran and Libya.
+In Bosnia, he was credited with saving the lives of nearly 100 men from a Serbian militia.
+He was recruited by the RNR Defence Intelligence Group and awarded the rank of Commander.
+His work provided vital intelligence during key moments with Libya, Iraq, Iran, Afghanistan, Cyprus, Indonesia, China and North Korea.
 In Libya, Bond was able to secure detailed assessments of the status of the Libyan government's reputed financial ties to numerous terrorist organizations.
-During his tenure at the RNR DI Group, Bond attended specialized courses at Cambridge (where he achieved a first in Oriental Languages), Oxford and other institutions.
-Bond left the RNR DI Group after recruitment by MI6 at the age of 30.
+During his tenure at the RNR DI Group, he attended specialized courses at Cambridge (where he achieved a first in Oriental Languages), Oxford and other institutions.
+Bond left the RNR DI Group after recruitment by the Secret Intelligence Service (MI6) at the age of 30.

-James Bond completed all orientation and MI6 Covert Operations training in eight weeks.
-He received exceptionally high marks for physical endurance, logic, and Psychological Ops exercises.
-His first assignment was at the British Embassy in Kingston, Jamaica.
-His duties there included: translation of Haitian, French and Dutch West Indies communiqués, interdiction efforts with gun and drug smuggling between Kingston and London (resulting in a letter of commendation from his superior, Charles DaSilva), and four days of Black Ops reconnaissance in Cuba, penetrating military compounds.

 Bond then was appointed Senior Advisor at the British Embassy in Rome.
 He was promoted to Ops Specialist simultaneous with this posting.
 Although based nominally in Rome, his duties took him to Afghanistan, Pakistan, Iran, Lebanon, France, Spain, China, and the United States.
 He worked back-channel sources to aid in solving a minor crisis between the U.S. and China.
-Afterward, Bond was posted to the MI6 headquarters in London, where he continued to work as a Mission Specialist (within Black Ops) in such locations as Cuba, the United States, Austria, Spain, Russia, Ukraine, Uzbekistan, Sudan, and the UAE.
+Afterward, he was posted to the MI6 headquarters in London, where he continued to work as a Mission Specialist (within Black Ops) in such locations as Cuba, the United States, Austria, Spain, Russia, Ukraine, Uzbekistan, Sudan, and the UAE.